 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office or Business Office to determine the college's policy.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

 For the 2019-20 Academic Year

 The interactive Illinois National Guard Grant application for the 2019-20 academic year is available online via the Student Portal.
-After carefully reviewing the How to Apply section on this page, use the 2019-20 application to apply for the spring 2020 and summer 2020 terms.
-The application priority consideration date for full-year and fall-only awards was October 1, 2019.
-Applications received after October 1 will be considered only for second semester (second/third quarter) and/or the summer term.
+After carefully reviewing the How to Apply section on this page, use the 2019-20 application to apply for the summer 2020 term.
+Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2020 as the final date of acceptance for the summer term.

 ING Grant applicants from the Illinois Air National Guard must indicate their base on the interactive application.